andreariba/codon_TASEP/README.md

 ## Running

-Explain how to run the automated tests for this system
+Run the simulation for a specific ORF typing the following command

 ```